jmingo-projects/jmingo/README.md

 about how and why did the idea create the Mingo framework, also [getting started](https://github.com/dmgcodevil/mingo/wiki/Getting-started) article to get information about main features of Mingo framework.

+## Contacts
+If you run into any issues or have questions and suggestions please contact with as:

+Email: mingoframework@gmail.com

 ## License